Shift is an eComm platform that makes buying and selling cars feel easy and trustworthy. But it didn’t start out that way.

 Dashboard

-Old Dashboard:
+Old page:

 • Lack of instruction, task priority, or purpose